teleprint-me/py.gpt.prompt/docs/install/llama.cpp.md

 ### Installation from PyPI (recommended)

-Install from PyPI (requires a C compiler):
+Install from PyPI (requires a c compiler):

 ```bash
 pip install llama-cpp-python
 ```

+The above command will attempt to install the package and build `llama.cpp` from source.
+This is the recommended installation method as it ensures that `llama.cpp` is built with the available optimizations for your system.

-If you have previously installed llama-cpp-python through pip and want to upgrade your version or rebuild the package with different compiler options, please add the following flags to ensure that the package is rebuilt correctly:
+If you have previously installed `llama-cpp-python` through pip and want to upgrade your version or rebuild the package with different compiler options, please add the following flags to ensure that the package is rebuilt correctly: